 - 3.1k views

 Winter in South Africa is anything but freezing cold.
 In some places, especially if you travel to the Western Cape may experience rainy days and slightly chilly nights during the winter, and you may see some snow in the mountainous regions like Golden Gate Highlands National Park may see some snow, but the rest of the country offers a nice, warm climate.
 Whether you want to capture photographs of native wildlife inches from your vehicle, hang out in South Africa’s wine farms in Franschhoek or experience wacky winter festivals without the overwhelming crowds of busier seasons, a tour to South Africa in winter has a little something for everyone.

 Bordered by the Atlantic and Indian Oceans on the southern tip, each side of the country experiences vastly different winters.
-Although June to August is considered winter in the country, subtropical Durban sees average temperatures from 10.5° C to 22.6° C and Cape Town has a slightly chillier average temperatures from 7°C to 17.5° C. Rainfall in Western Cape may dampen the holiday spirit a bit and the famous Garden Route road trip will be frustrating, but the high chances of a good wildlife spotting in the national parks is worth it.
+Although June to August is considered winter in the country, subtropical Durban sees average temperatures from 10.5° C to 22.6° C and Cape Town has slightly chillier average temperatures from 7°C to 17.5° C. Rainfall in Western Cape may dampen the holiday spirit a bit and the famous Garden Route road trip will be frustrating, but the high chances of a good wildlife spotting in the national parks are worth it.
 Think about not having to share the sights with crowds of tourists and the drop in accommodation prices, and there is really no better time to go to South Africa really.

 So what are the top places to visit in South Africa in winter?
 Below are our suggestions for the best destinations to explore when the mercury drops and several recommended activities to do there.

 Head to Durban where icy winters are unheard of even during winter in South Africa.
-Pleasant temperatures, low humidity, little rainfall and fewer crowds makes this coastal city a heavenly retreat for outdoor adventurists during the winter.
+Pleasant temperatures, low humidity, little rainfall and fewer crowds make this coastal city a heavenly retreat for outdoor adventurists during the winter.

 - Test your surfing skills at Warner Beach, Amanzimtoti or Cave Rock, three of South Africa’s most thrilling surf destinations.